YoniA/terminal-quiz/README.md

 utils/db_populator.sh questions
 ```

-# Features that I may add in the future
+# Features that I may add in the future :sparkles:

 * Shuffle answers - anytime a question appears, its answer options are displayed in a random order
 * Show questions by topic - menu for topic selection